gustavosbarreto/electric-webview/README.md

 # Building

-Before building Instant WebView you need Qt 5.5 installed on the system.
+Before building Instant WebView you need Qt and QtWebEngine 5.6 installed on the system.

 ```
 $ qmake PREFIX=/usr